Polar Vortex

 The Polar Vortex

-The is a massive cyclonic circulation that develops over the North Pole and extends into the Stratosphere, reaching altitudes of up to 50 km (31 miles).
+The Polar Vortex is a massive cyclonic circulation that develops over the North Pole and extends into the Stratosphere, reaching altitudes of up to 50 km (31 miles).
 As the Sun's angle lowers in the autumn, the polar regions cool more rapidly than the mid-latitudes, creating a stark temperature and pressure contrast.
 This difference results in the formation of a low-pressure system known as the Polar Vortex, which typically locks cold air around the polar regions.

 October snow cover in the Northern Hemisphere, particularly across Siberia, has a long-term effect on the Polar Vortex.
 Research shows that a larger-than-average snow cover during this month can weaken the Stratospheric Polar Vortex.